electronstudio/pygame-zero-book/chapters/2_simple_games.md

 <<(programs/18_mouse_movement.py)
 \end{codelisting}

-* what happens if you delete line 8 and replace it with this:
+* What happens if you delete line 8 and replace it with this:
 ```python
    animate(alien, pos=pos, duration=1, tween='bounce_end')
 ```
-* what happens if you change on_mouse_move to on_mouse_down?
+* What happens if you change `on_mouse_move` to `on_mouse_down`?
-* can you make a game with one alien controlled by mouse
-* and another controlled by keyboard?
+* Can you make a game with one alien controlled by mouse and another controlled by keyboard?

 \end{minipage}